redcentre/Carbon.Example.Notebooks-Python/README.md

 There is currently only one endpoint that has been customised for Python clients, but others many be published in the future to make more of the underlying API available to developers in a *Pythonic* manner.

 > :star: Note &mdash; Initial research has proven that Python can make direct calls to the Carbon API via the [Python.NET][pynet] package, but this technique is not supported yet.
-Samples and documentation may be published if there sufficient interest.
+Further research on this matter happen if there sufficient interest.

 ---